 Using a unique development process, Paul customizes or co-develops workshops, presentations and learning events to integrate concepts and ideas specific to your group.
 He works in partnership with you to deeply understand the issues facing your organization or community and the goals you hope to achieve.

 This website is a learning community where you can share your stories and engage with other community seekers.
-On this site, you can build your profile, blog, engage in groups, and attend online events and small-group conversations.
+On this site, you can blog, attend online events and small-group conversations.
 You will find an amazing library of resources and papers to fuel your curiosity and build your knowledge about community.
-Once you join this learning community, you will receive a free e-magazine, which connects members on a monthly basis.
-This learning community is open to anyone and is led by a group of ten thought leaders and a community animator.
+Once you join this learning community, you will receive a free e-magazine, which connects members on a bi-monthly basis.
+This learning community is open to anyone and is led by a group of thought leaders and a Community Animator.

 In 2016, Tamarack’s Deepening Community Practice Area was chosen by renown community-builder and ABCD co-founder John McKnight, to serve as the home for Asset-Based Community Development (ABCD) Canada.
 John’s rationale for choosing Tamarack’s Deepening Community Practice Area as home for ABCD Canada, highlights the importance and uniqueness of our work.
 He says, “We have many programs focused on policy and institutions but too few focused on enabling citizens and associations to be producers in their neighborhoods.”

 We want to inspire one thousand conversations about community by 2020 and have these recorded at www.deepeningcommunity.org.
 We plan to group themes that arise from these conversations and produce learning guides and policy statements to strengthen community and investments in community.
 Ultimately, we want to explore the statement “Whatever the problem, community is the answer.”
 To support this campaign, please host a conversation and then join the learning community at www.deepeningcommunity.ca to post what you learned together.